• Skip to main content

 Kung pao dishes are derived from the representative Sichuan dish kung pao chicken.
 Kung pao chicken is cooked with diced chicken breast and fried peanuts and paired with a savory kung pao sauce.
 Covered evenly by the thick kung pao sauce, kung pao dishes appear glistering and attractive.
 Unlike most strong-flavored Sichuan dishes with a pungent smell and hot and spicy flavor, kung pao dishes offer a sweet and sour taste with a slight spiciness.
 The deliciousness and fragrance of the kung pao flavor make kung pao dishes become popular among diners at home and abroad.
 Making perfect kung pao sauce at home is simple but not an easy task.
 This is a detailed guide about how to prepare a kung pao sauce and apply it to your preferred vegetables and ingredients.

-History of Kung Pao flavor
+History of Kung Pao sauce

 The original kung pao chicken dates back about two hundred years.
 The legend has it that the dish was invented by Ding Baozhen, who was born in 1820 and was an incorruptible official of the Qing Dynasty.
 Besides his excellent achievements on his duties, he also enjoyed studying gastronomy.
 When he served as governor of Shandong Province, Ding requested his chef to improve a dish of Shandong cuisine, which was the diced chicken with bean paste sauce.
 Ding was born in Guizhou Province, an area keen on spicy food in daily life.
 Without exception, Ding was quite fond of chili peppers and his other favorite food was peanuts.
 He asked his chef to add the two essential ingredients to the Shandong dish and to improve the flavor of the dish alongside.
 There came out kung pao chicken under Ding’s creation.
-Kung pao chicken became well-known in Sichuan Province where Ding held the post of governor-general.
-After he died, in recognition of his merits he was accorded the posthumous rank of taizi taibao, generally called kung pao at that time.
-Kung pao is the transliteration of the Chinese character “宫保”, which was the honorary title of officials in the Ming and Qing Dynasties.
-And to honor his memory, people began to name the tasty delicacy created by him as Kung bao chicken.

 What does Kung Pao sauce taste like